KyleBanks/metroid/README.md

 # Metroid

-A fully managed system for tracking and fetching metrics from AWS DynamoDB.
+A fully managed system for tracking and fetching metrics (`Metroids`) from AWS DynamoDB.

 ## Disclaimer